OPS-E2E-PPE/VBA-Docs/api/PowerPoint.View.Paste.md

 |Outline view|Text or entire slides.
 You cannot paste shapes into outline view.
 A pasted slide will be inserted before the slide that contains the cursor.|
 |Slide sorter view|Entire slides.
 You cannot paste shapes or text into slide sorter view.
 A pasted slide will be inserted at the cursor or after the last slide selected in the presentation.|

+If the source content is not fully downloaded, this method fails and an error occurs.
+For more information about the Partial Documents, see [Work with Partial Documents](~/powerpoint/How-to/work-with-partial-documents.md).

 ## Example

 This example copies the selection in window one to the Clipboard and copies it into the view in window two.
-If the Clipboard contents cannot be pasted into the view in window two ? for example, if you try to paste a shape into slide sorter view ? this example fails.
+If the Clipboard contents cannot be pasted into the view in window two (for example, if you try to paste a shape into slide sorter view), this example fails.

 ```vb